-Welcome to the Senior School 3
+Welcome to the Higher School Certificate 3

 Introduction 4

-HSC Pattern of Study Requirements Checklist for 2024 5
+HSC Pattern of Study Requirements Checklist for the 2024 HSC 5

 The ATAR - What is it?
 6

 Your HSC marks and your ATAR?
 7

-Your Preliminary HSC and Record of School Achievement (Ro OSA)8
+Your HSC and Record of School Achievement (ROSA) 8

 Assessment 9

-Honesty in HSC Assessment 11
+Honesty in HSC Assessment 12

-Student Preliminary Assessment Policy 12
+Student HSC Assessment Policy 15

-Assessment Tasks 12
+Assessment Tasks 15

-Completion of Assessment Tasks 13
+Completion of Assessment Tasks 15

-Making an Appeal 14
+Making an Appeal 18

-Non-Completion of Assessment Tasks 14
+Non Completion of Assessment Tasks 19

-Attendance 15
+Attendance 19

-Conduct during Assessment Tasks 15
+Conduct during Assessment Tasks 20

-School's Review Committee 15
+School's Review Committee 20

-Appeal to NESA 15
+Appeal to the NESA 20

-Satisfactory Completion of a Course 17
+Satisfactory Completion of a Course 21

-Disability Provisions 18
+Disability Provisions 22

-Sample Appeals Form 19
+Sample Appeals Form 24

-My Assessment Calendar - Year 11 21
+My Assessment Calendar - Year 12 26

-What do I do If?
-23
+What do I do if?
+28

-Further Advice 25
+Further Advice 30

-Welcome to the Senior School
+Welcome to the Higher School Certificate

-This booklet has been compiled to provide you with some vital information regarding your pattern of study, rules, and procedures for completing assessment tasks and course assessment schedules for your Preliminary year.
-This year is a dress rehearsal for your HSC so you will need to read all the information carefully to ensure you are well prepared for the next two years.
+This booklet has been compiled to provide you with some vital information regarding your pattern of study, rules and procedures for completing assessment tasks and course assessment schedules for your HSC year.

-This booklet has been specifically designed to help you organise your workload over the next three terms.
-Towards the back of the booklet, you will find an assessment schedule for every subject offered in Year 11 at Model Farms High School.
-You need to identify the course you are studying and complete the personal calendar by plotting all your assessment tasks over the three terms.
+This booklet has been specifically designed to help you organise your workload over the next four terms.
+Towards the back of the booklet you will find 'My Assessment Calendar'.
+The HSC Assessment Calendar booklet has the assessment schedule for every subject offered in Year 12 at Model Farms High School.
+You need to identify the course you are studying and complete the personal calendar by plotting all your assessment tasks over the four terms.
 This will help you put your workload in perspective and enable you to begin to plan for your assessment tasks.
 Avoid leaving task preparation to the last minute as this will increase your stress levels and affect your performance.
 Get organised now, build good study habits for the future and you will reap the awards.

-If you have any concerns regarding your Year 11 study, please don't hesitate to see your Year Adviser or Deputy Principal.
+If you have any concerns regarding your Year 12 study, please do not hesitate to see your Year Adviser or Deputy Principal.